Apostille Documents

 Documents

-The forty-seven documents listed below are classified by the State of Texas as non-recordable documents (except the three types of federal documents).
+The fifty documents listed in the three columns below are classified by the Texas Secretary of State as non-recordable documents (except the three types of federal documents).

-The Secretary of State will deny and issue a formal rejection letter on any document filing attempt of an non-recordable document if it’s not properly notarized or wet ink signed by both the signer and the Texas notary public.
+The Secretary of State of Texas will deny and issue a formal rejection letter on any document filing attempt of an non-recordable document if it’s not properly signed by the document signer and notarized by a Texas notary public.

-The notary public that you use to notarize your non-recordable documents must be a Texas notary public.
-Any notarizations from another country or a different states notary will result in your documents being rejected.
+The Texas public notary that you use to notarize a non-recordable document must be a Texas notary public.
+Any notarizations from another country or a different states (non-Texas) notary public will result in your documents being automatically rejected by the Texas Secretary of State office.

-If your non-recordable document is an original Texas high school or Texas college transcript, diploma, or degree you must get a school admin/registrar official to sign your school records in front of a Texas notary public before you or the school can mail your school records directly to us to rush apostille or authenticate file them.
+If your non-recordable document is an original Texas elementary or middle school, high school or Texas college transcript, diploma, degree, or records you must get a school admin/registrar official to properly sign your original school records in front of a Texas notary public before you or the school can mail your documents directly to us to rush apostille them on your behalf.

 Woman Peeking Over Wall